UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic contrasting profit-focused utilities against member-service focused EMCs.

-The biggest difference between an electric cooperative vs investor owned utility or a municipal provider lies in their motivation and ownership structure.
-Investor-Owned Utilities (IOUs) exist primarily to generate profit for their shareholders, often prioritizing stock prices over local needs.
+The biggest difference between an electric cooperative vs investor owned utility or a municipal provider lies in their motivation and underlying ownership structure.
+Investor-Owned Utilities (IOUs) exist primarily to generate profit for their shareholders, often prioritizing stock prices over local community needs.
 In contrast, an EMC operates as a not-for-profit entity focused entirely on serving its members.
-Since there are no outside investors to pay, any money made above operating costs belongs to you and your neighbors.
-This focus on service over profit often leads to strong local engagement, community programs, and policies designed around member needs.
-You can see the breakdown of these differences in the table below.
+Since there are no outside investors demanding a payout, any money made above operating costs rightfully belongs to you and your neighbors.

 FeatureElectric Membership Corp (EMC)Investor-Owned Utility (IOU)Municipal Utility